7 Advantages & disadvantages of castration in male dog

 At what age should be castrated?

 At what age a male dog should be neutered depends on many circumstances, the reasons and risk factors.
-So it is not possible to give a blanket answer on this.
+So it is not possible to give a blanket answer to this.

 Male dogs younger than one year should not be neutered.
 Because there are reports that neutered young dogs behave more aggressively after surgery.